efJerryYang/hitsz-taste/README.md

 ### Add properties file to classpath

-- Copy the generated `application.properties` file to the `src/main/resources/` directory in your project.
-This will ensure that the project has access to the encrypted database password.
+- Place the generated `application.properties` file to the `src/main/resources/` directory in your project, this step has already been done by the script and you don't need to update anything manually.
+Place the file in the classpath will ensure that the project has access to the encrypted database password.

 ## References